dfiorino/dfiorino.github.io/_pages/sports-analytics.md

 social media account <strong>SOTG Stats</strong>
 (<a href="https://twitter.com/sotgstats">Twitter</a>,<a
 href="https://www.instagram.com/statsofthegame">Instagram</a>,<a
 href="https://www.facebook.com/sotgstats/">Facebook</a>).
-It's accrued about 700 followers and has led to the creation of <a href="https://github.com/dfiorino/audl-pull">AUDL-Pull</a>, becoming an <a href="https://ultiworld.com/author/dfiorino/">author on Ultiworld</a>, and over 100 graphics and insights.
+It's accrued over 800 followers and has led to the creation of <a href="https://dfiorino.github.io/ultianalyticspull/">UltiAnalytics Pull</a>, becoming an <a href="https://ultiworld.com/author/dfiorino/">author on Ultiworld</a>, and over 100 graphics and insights.